 - How to cultivate these skills

-- The tools you’ll need to ace working from home
+- The tools you’ll need to ace working from home—or anywhere, really

 Want more WFH tips?
 Download the Remote Work Task Checklist.

-Why not just anybody can work from home
+Why not just anybody can work outside the office

 A few years ago, an experiment conducted with call center employees at Chinese travel agency Ctrip saw that working from home “… led to a 13% performance increase, of which 9% was from working more minutes per shift (fewer breaks and sick days) and 4% from more calls per minute.”